hongyiqiu/Vcarehealth/wordpress/wp-content/plugins/simple-tags/readme.txt

 [Click here to read about creating terms](https://taxopress.com/docs/introduction-to-auto-terms/).

-= Feature #6.
-How to Automatically Suggest Terms =
+= Feature #7.
+Automatically Suggest Terms =

 The Suggested Tags feature in TaxoPress will analyze your WordPress content and suggest Tags that you can add to your post.
 The default option is “Local Tags”.
 These are Tags that have already been created on your site.
 It is possible to use APIs to automatically suggest Tags for your content.
 The Dandelion API and OpenCalais API integrations can analyze your Posts and Pages and automatically make suggestions for new Tags.

 [Click here to read about suggesting terms](https://taxopress.com/docs/introduction-to-suggested-tags/).

-= Feature #7.
-How to Link Words to Terms =
+= Feature #8.
+Automatically Link Words to Terms =

 The Auto Links feature in TaxoPress will automatically add links to your content.
-If you have a term called “WordPress”, the Auto Links feature will find any instances of “WordPress” in your content and add a link to the archive page for that tag.
-So any instances of “WordPress” will link to /tag/wordpress.
+If you have a term called “WordPress”, the Auto Links feature will find all instances of “WordPress” in your content and add a link to the archive page for that tag.
+So any instance of “WordPress” will link to /tag/wordpress.

+TaxoPress Free users can create 1 Auto Link setup, and [TaxoPress Pro](https://taxopress.com/pro) users can create unlimited Auto Links setups.

 [Click here to read about Auto Links](https://taxopress.com/docs/introduction-to-auto-links/).